elap733/NBA-Injuries-Analysis/README.md

 #### Injury Types - All Injury Durations

-The next thing we can look at is the type of injuries that have been occurring and see if there any interesting trends in recent years.
+The next thing we can look at is the type of injuries that have been occurring and see if there are any interesting trends in recent years.

 Figure 6 is a word cloud representation of the injury "notes" provided with each injury transaction.